aquasecurity/tracee/docs/contributing/building/nocore-ebpf.md

     requires that your operating system support
     [BTF](https://nakryiko.com/posts/btf-dedup/) (BPF Type Format).
 Tracee will
     automatically run in CO-RE mode if it detects that the environment supports it.
-The **tracee-ebpf** binary has a CO-RE eBPF object embedded on it.
+The **tracee** binary has a CO-RE eBPF object embedded on it.
 When executed, it loads the CO-RE eBPF object into the kernel and each of its object's eBPF programs are executed when triggered by kernel probes, or tracepoints, for example.